RocketeerEatingEggs/modthings/README.md

 # modthings
-A bunch of things related to tracker module formats.
+A bunch of things related to tracker module / tracker music formats.

 This repository contains only two sets of files: